 Ever grow tired at the thought of another standard New Year’s Eve party?
 We know we do.
 The good news is that it’s not too late to inject some enthusiasm into your plans!
 Why not Follow Alice to one of our exciting destinations this upcoming New Year’s Eve?
-You could celebrate the start of 2020 on a beautiful and pristine beach in Sri Lanka – bliss.
+You could celebrate the start of the new year on a beautiful and pristine beach in Sri Lanka – bliss.
 Or welcome the new year while standing at the roof of Africa on Mount Kilimanjaro in Tanzania!
 Alternatively, you could spend New Year’s Eve in the jungles of Uganda getting up close and personal with mountain gorillas.
 Epic.
 And we even have a fourth New Year’s Eve option up our sleeve: an adventure holiday in the Himalayas of Nepal and Bhutan!
-We’d love to show you one of these beautiful parts of the world – join us for a unique New Year’s Eve idea 2020…
+We’d love to show you one of these beautiful parts of the world – join us for a unique New Year’s Eve idea…

 “I love it!
 Travelling with Follow Alice over New Year really shook me up to realise how much I was missing out celebrating in a meaningless club.
 Best thing I ever did.”
 Valeria Valerio